 Conserving Respirator Supplies is an informative resource on how to make the most out of your current respirators when there is a shortage of supply.
 This resource also outlines the different types of respirators and when to use cloth face coverings.

 Nitrile gloves may be required when performing certain tasks on the farm.
 The purpose of the gloves is to prevent contamination.
-Gloves may need to be changed frequently and the Removing Gloves poster will provide information on how to correctly remove gloves in order to protect ourselves.
+Gloves may need to be changed frequently and the Removing Gloves (English & Spanish) poster will provide information on how to correctly remove gloves in order to protect ourselves.
 Always wash hands once gloves are removed.

 Stop the Spread of Germs (English & Spanish) infographic is a great poster to place in high traffic areas on the farm as reminders on how to prevent the spread of the COVID-19 virus.
 The poster includes social distancing, covering you cough and sneezes, avoid toughing your face, disinfecting touched objects, staying home if you are sick, and washing your hands.